IoT and the continuously connected customer

 - Achieving near 100% click-through rates.
 By connecting customers through all the channels and devices, brands can realize high click through-rates by delivering value in the right context at precisely the right moment.

 - Enabling products to market themselves.
 The Amazon Dash button offers one example.
 A consumer need only activate a small WIFI-connected device to re-order a wide range of consumer products ranging from Tide detergent to Red Bull energy drinks to Dial soap.

 - Enhancing the brand experience to improve retention and advocacy.
 For example, Uber can connect it’s app to a customer’s Spotify account to individualize the in-vehicle music and improve the quality of the rider’s experience.

-As laden with opportunity as it may be, the IoT comes at a price. it’s a sea change for both marketers and martech service providers requiring new skill sets in technology, data management, and secure governance for using data responsibly.
+As laden with opportunity as it may be, the IoT comes at a price.
+It’s a sea change for both marketers and martech service providers requiring new skill sets in technology, audience data management, and secure governance for using data responsibly.
 By leveraging IoT appropriately, however, marketing teams can actually realize the vision of the “infinite” customer journey by continuously connecting, engaging, and delivering value throughout the entire customer life cycle.